 Composer, Faber Music

-Iria is twice recipient of the Instituto Camões Award in promotion of the project Songs from Portugal, which explores Portuguese vocal repertoire from the 18th to the 20th century.
+Iria is twice recipient of the Instituto Camões' grant in promotion of the concert Songs from Portugal, exploring Portuguese vocal repertoire from the 18th to the 20th century.

 Songs from Portugal has been presented in the UK at historical venues such as Handel House and Fenton House